Open-Data-Science-at-SIO/BUG-Resources/tutorials/busco.rst

 Why use BUSCO?
 -----------------

-BUSCO is a tool to help assess the quality of *de novo* assemblies based on the discovery of genes expected to be conserved across species groups.
-It provides a summary of the genes that were discovered in single-copy (complete and fragmented), and those discovered more than once (% duplicated).
-The %complete and %fragmented metrics can be used as an estimate of the "completeness" of the assembled transcriptome or genome.
-Optimal assemblies will maximize the %complete orthologs without inflating the %duplicated metric.

-From the website:
-BUSCO (Benchmarking Universal Single-Copy Orthologs) provides measures for quantitative assessment of genome assembly, gene set, and transcriptome completeness based on evolutionarily informed expectations of gene content from near-universal single-copy orthologs selected from OrthoDB. provides hmm's for genes.
+BUSCO (Benchmarking Universal Single-Copy Orthologs) provides measures for quantitative assessment of genome assembly, gene set, and transcriptome completeness based on evolutionarily informed expectations of gene content from near-universal single-copy orthologs selected from OrthoDB.

+For transcriptomes, BUSCO %complete and %fragmented metrics can be used as an estimate of the "completeness" of the assembly and should be reported in publication of the transcriptome.
+When comparing assemblies made with different paramters, the best assemblies will maximize the %complete/%fragmented metrics without inflating the %duplicated metric.

 - `website <http://busco.ezlab.org>`__
 - `paper <http://dx.doi.org/10.1093/bioinformatics/btv351>`__